 “Coronavirus” is an umbrella term for many types of viruses that have been known to cause respiratory diseases in both people and animals.
 The 2019 Novel Coronavirus (COVID-19; previously 2019-nCoV) is a new strain that has been recently discovered and publicized worldwide.
 PuroClean of Alexandria uses the PuroClean RapidDefense™ system to provide deep mitigation cleaning in areas compromised by a Coronavirus or Influenza outbreak.
 Using this process, the team at PuroClean of Alexandria will carefully contain the area and will minimize the risk of pathogens spreading using The Environmental Protection Agency-registered (EPA) products.
-If there are any lingering odors, our trained technicians will deodorize the area and return your Alexandria area property back to its pre-loss condition with empathy and care.
+If there are any lingering odors, our trained technicians will deodorize the area and return your Alexandria, VA area property back to its pre-loss condition with empathy and care.

 The coronavirus pandemic is still spreading and world leaders in government and health agencies continue to urge all individuals to follow strict and particular precautions for protection.
 Our Alexandria coronavirus cleaning practices help reduce COVID-19 outbreak related contamination.
 We are now offering deep mitigation cleaning of all touch-point surfaces, and also using EPA-registered disinfectant.
 These cleaning practices are available for any commercial, residential, industrial and institutional properties.
 Get in touch with PuroClean ASAP to find out more about our COVID-19 cleaning services and more.